GPs have revealed the drug 'naltrexone' is being prescribed to treat clients suffering from gambling addiction.

 The extent of naltrexone use for treating gambling addiction

 Patients are referred to the NPGC by their GP.
-It is thought the NPGC treated around 1,000 patients in 2014 for gambling addiction.
+It is thought the NPGC treated around 1,000 clients in 2014 for gambling addiction.

-In a statement, the NPGC said Naltrexone is only reserved for patients who have resisted more conventional forms of treatment.
+In a statement, the NPGC said Naltrexone is only reserved for clients who have resisted more conventional forms of treatment.

 It is said these people are considered 'compulsive gamblers.'

 GamCare, a helpline set up to assist gambling addicts, says there are around half a million gambling addicts living in the UK.

 GamCare said many of these addicts suffer with severe family and financial problems as a result of their addiction.